 The present continuous tense is essential for expressing actions that happen in the present moment.

-• To properly form the present continuous tense, it is important to understand the conjugation rules.
+- To properly form this verb tense, it is important to understand the conjugation rules.

-• Once you have formed the present participle, you simply attach the correct form of estar to create the present continuous tense.
+- Once you have formed the present participle, you simply attach the correct form of estar to create this verb tense.

 With these simple rules, you can enhance your ability to describe ongoing actions in the present.